TFFN vs. THHN

 what is thhn wire for

-THHN cable has a thermoplastic insulation constructed of polyethylene (PE) and polyvinyl chloride (PVC).
-The exterior easily strips for cutting and connecting the wiring.
-The wires inside the THHN handle high heat temperatures, making them suitable for most applications in buildings.
-Copper wire inside the insulation comes in stranded and solid constructions.
-Solid copper is available in 14, 12 and 10 American wire gauge (AWG) sizes.
+The copper wire inside the insulation comes in stranded and solid constructions.
+Solid copper is available in 14, 12 and 10 American Wire Gauge (AWG) sizes.
 All other sizes have stranded copper inside.
-Surrounding the internal core and insulation, the nylon jacket provides durable protection against wear and tear.
+The nylon jacket that surrounds the internal core and insulation provides protection against wear and tear.

 THHN conductor is at the core of underground feeder cable (UFB) and Romex cables.
 The former does not require a conduit and can run outside or underground.
 Due to its cost, UFB cable is usually used only in outdoor or buried applications.
 The more cost-effective Romex cables are a popular choice among contractors for interior electrical wiring in homes and businesses.